-Mode I fracture toughness determination of granite samples using pseudo-compact tension method
+Mode I fracture toughness determination of granite specimens using pseudo-compact tension method

 Document Type : Research Article